LintaoAmons/bookmarks.nvim/README.md

-> v0.2.0 breaking change: add visited_at to Bookmark structure

 # Bookmarks.nvim

 You only need one shortcut to add bookmarks.

-- Toggle mark: Add and Remove mark with one shortcut
+- Toggle mark: Add, Rename and Remove mark with only one shortcut
 - Mark with name: so you can record more information
 - Icon and virtual text: display icon and name at the marked lines
 - Group your bookmarks: so keep you away from the noises